Abdul Hafiz (general): UN mission in Western Sahara

 He was highly appreciated on his tour of MINURSO.
-On the end of the tour, the official statement was, “The Secretary-General Ban Ki-moon is grateful to Major General Hafiz for his exemplary service and contribution to the work of MINURSO since July 2011.”
+On the end of the tour, the official statement was, “The Secretary-General Ban Ki-moon is grateful to Major General Abdul Hafiz for his exemplary service and contribution to the work of MINURSO since July 2011.”

+In Yunus cabinet

+On 22 August 2024 he was appointed as a Special Assistant to the Chief Adviser, a post equivalent to that of an adviser, of the interim government led by Muhammad Yunus.
+He is responsible in assisting the Chief adviser in matters related to defense and national integrity development.

 Award

 Abdul Hafiz received many awards in his distinguished career.
 He was awarded the United Nations Medal for his service in MINURSO.